ElijahKotyluk/elijahkotyluk.com/static/articles/nuxt_md_blog.md

 # Create a static blog with Nuxt + Markdown

 ### Introduction:
-If you're someone who has wants a static blog without having to setup and use a CMS(Content Management Service) or external service to get your content, then you were in the same boat that I was in until I did some reading.
+If you're someone who has wanted a static blog without having to setup and use a CMS(Content Management Service) or external service to get your content, then you were in the same boat that I was in until I found this process.
 In this article I'm going to summarize and break down the steps I took to create this site and how I configured Nuxt to generate a static site that serves dynamic markdown content.

-#### Getting started:
+### Getting started:
 So first things first, we need to initialize our Nuxt project.
 You can run either of the following:

   + yarn: